 How long do SSDs store data without power?

-SSD data retention is one of the most talked about topics in the storage community.
-This is because neither the manufacturer nor the user knows how long will an SSD last.
-The more specific question is how long an SSD will hold its data when we disconnect it from our computer.
-This question is asked mostly by the people who know the basics of SSDs.
-They know that the data is stored in the form of electric charge which leaks out from memory cells over time.
+SSD data retention is one of the most talked-about topics in the storage community.
+This is because neither the manufacturer nor the user knows how long an SSD will last.
+A more specific question is how long an SSD will retain its data when disconnected from our computer.
+This question is typically asked by individuals who are familiar with the basics of SSDs.
+They know that the data is stored in the form of electric charge, which leaks out from memory cells over time.
 The main argument is that if we don’t power an SSD for a very long time, say a year or two, will the SSD lose all its charge and wipe out all the data?

-As per the JEDEC standards for consumer SSDs, SSDs after reaching their endurance limits, should be able to store the data for at least 1 year at 30°C. For enterprise SSDs, the retention period is at least 3 months at 40°C.
+According to JEDEC standards for consumer SSDs, SSDs that have reached their endurance limits should be able to store data for at least 1 year at 30°C. For enterprise SSDs, the retention period is at least 3 months at a temperature of 40°C.

-However, nobody exactly knows how long an SSD will keep its data in place once we disconnect it from the host system.
-However, there are different studies and standards set for the manufacturers which we are going to discuss in this article.
+However, nobody exactly knows how long an SSD will retain its data after it is disconnected from the host system.
+There are various studies and standards established for manufacturers, which we will discuss in this article.

-For consumer-grade SSDs, data retention typically ranges between 1 to 5 years without power under normal storage conditions i.e. around 30°C. Some manufacturers claim data retention of up to 10 years, but this can be shorter if the SSD is subjected to higher temperatures or if it has been heavily used during its lifespan.
-At room temperature (about 25°C), retention of up to 1 year is considered reliable, but at higher temperatures (30°C or more), data may only last a year or less.
+For consumer-grade SSDs, data retention typically ranges from 1 to 5 years without power under normal storage conditions, i.e., at a temperature of around 30°C. Some manufacturers claim data retention of up to 10 years, but this can be shorter if the SSD is subjected to higher temperatures or if it has been heavily used during its lifespan.
+At room temperature (approximately 25°C), retention of up to 1 year is considered reliable; however, at higher temperatures (30°C or above), data may only last a year or less.

 No Specific Studies on SSD Data Retention without Power

-Most of the articles on the internet tell you the general numbers and periods of data retention mostly from the JEDEC standards.
-Unfortunately, there aren’t any specific studies where the SSDs have been placed idle without power and then checked for the accuracy and the overall retention of the stored data.
-However, there are some common numbers which we can consider for our benefit.
-However, you can’t trust them blindly and put any sensitive data under the threat of permanent loss.
-Some studies have discussed different time frames for data retention which I will highlight in the upcoming section.
-But, there isn’t any specific study on this topic.
+Most articles on this topic on the internet provide general information and periods of data retention, primarily based on JEDEC standards.
+Unfortunately, there are no specific studies where SSDs have been placed in an idle state without power and then checked for accuracy and overall data retention.
+There are some standard numbers that we can consider for our benefit.
+However, you can’t trust them blindly and put any sensitive data at risk of permanent loss.
+Some studies have discussed different time frames for data retention, which I will highlight in the upcoming section.
+However, there is no specific study on this topic.

 JEDEC SSD Standards for Data Retention